Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 When an offender is placed on probation in Texas, they are referred to as being in community supervision for a specific time under court orders instead of serving jail time.
 Crimes that qualify for probation include misdemeanors and select felony offenses as well.

 Information released to the public on offenders is limited; however, their criminal and arrest records are public records.
-Requesters can contact the adult department or the juvenile department of the CSCD to establish what information can be retrieved.
+Requesters can contact the Adult Probation Department or the Juvenile Probation Department of the CSCD to establish what information can be retrieved.
 However, the general rule of thumb is that juvenile records are restricted from public view except for serious crimes–like murder and felonies–or with a court order.

-How To Perform a Kerr County Background Check for Any Reason
+How To Run a Background Check in Kerr County for Any Reason

 The ability to run background checks in Kerr County and in Texas as a whole is a crucial aspect of accessing criminal records and getting insight into a person’s character.
 These types of checks are done for personal and professional reasons.